virensoni3/07-lab-css-animation/README.md

 # Lab 07: CSS animation example

-A simple CSS animation demo with four stages.
+A simple CSS `@keyframes` animation demo with four stages.

 View the [GitHub page for this example](https://ctec3905.github.io/07-lab-css-animation-example/).

 Note that animation makes processor demands, which are of special concern on mobile devices:

 ## Good and bad practice

+This is not a good exampe, as it animates the background colour of the body infinitely.
+Here's why…

 ### GPU = fast, smooth